900%Bonus

 Handicap Betting in Basketball

 Across American sports like Football, Baseball, and Ice Hockey, handicap bets tend to dominate the betting landscape.
 The reason is simple: lopsided matchups happen frequently.
 Basketball has more competitive, closely contested games than some of those other sports, but handicap betting remains the go-to approach for most bettors.
-You can find terms like “handicap” and “spread” explained in our sports betting glossary.

 There’s another practical reason handicap betting exists in American sports.
 Draws almost never happen because tied games go to overtime.
 The handicap creates a definitive outcome on paper, giving bettors a clear winner on every wager.